warmans/ClosureForm/README.md

 ClosureForm
 ===========

-Incomplete Form generation library with heavy use of closures to achieve flexibility in final rendering.
+Form generation library with heavy use of closures for... everything.

-E.g.
+Examples can be found in the tests directory along with a set of unit tests (coverage 99%+).

 ```php
 <?php